puroong/action-autoupdate-branch/README.md

         id: autoUpdateBranch
         with:
           repo-token: "${{ secrets.GITHUB_TOKEN }}"
-          label: 'YOUR LABEL NAME'
           requiredApprovals: 1 #Number of required approvals before branch should be updated

 ```
-- Add label to your Pull Request
-- That's it, now branches with particular label will be auto updated.
+- PR which has enabled auto merge will be automatically updated

 ## Outputs
 This action also returns some output in case you would like to use this in your workflow: